 Pre-Arrival: Success in Your First Year

-Your transition into U.S. Culture, USF, and San Francisco, doesn’t stop after orientation; it will continue throughout your first year.
+Your transition into U.S. culture, USF, and San Francisco doesn’t stop after orientation; it will continue throughout your first year.
 Read below for tips and resources that will help make your first year more successful.

 Academics in the United States are likely to differ in some way from those in your home country.
 Adjusting to college level courses and a new educational environment can take some time and effort.
 The first step is being aware of these differences and finding the resources you will need to succeed.
 USF hosts a number of different resources that help students be successful.
-Utilizing these resources will help get you on the right track for academic success.
+These resources will help get you on the right track for academic success.

 - Academic Advising: Make sure you know who your academic advisor is and talk to them about your course choices.
 If you are having trouble with a course or a particular subject, it is good to talk with your advisor and seek their advice.